 While today we think of the ships cat as being more traditional, dogs were used on board ships for a couple of reasons.

 Firstly, contrary to popular belief, cats aren’t that good at ratting, as many rats are big enough to fight back.
 Dogs such as terriers were considered to be much better for the task, and still are in some circles.

 Secondly, Pope Innocent VIII had declared cats to be unholy in 1484, and the companions of witches, so owning one was generally considered unlucky, not to mention likely to get you in a lot of trouble.
 This opinion ended in England around 200 years later.

-A story about Hatch's first day on the Mary Rose is available to download.
+Stories about Hatch and his adventures on the Mary Rose is available to download.